From Sequence to Structure: Uncovering Substructure Reasoning in Transformers: Interpretations for Substructure Extraction in Transformers

-\paragraph{Multi-Num} As shown in~\Cref{fig:multi_task} a), the Multi-Num task involves training and testing on graph sets where each sample may contain multiple target substructures—up to five in total.
-This task evaluates whether Transformers can successfully extract all target substructures within a single graph.
-Both triangles and square detections can achieve over 85\% accuracy, as shown in~\Cref{fig:multi-num_bar}.
+As shown in~\Cref{fig:multi-num_bar}, Both triangles and square detections can achieve over 85\% accuracy.
 The number of substructures has little impact on the Transformers' ability.
 They can identify multiple patterns at once.
 We further analyze examples with two substructures and find that answers are still often determined before the final generation step~(\Cref{fig:multi-num}).
+The theoretical explanation is provided in~\Cref{thm:multinum_subgraph_transformer}.

+\begin{theorem}[Expressiveness for Single-Shape-Multi-Num Extraction] Fix integers $n\ge k \ge 1$.
+There exists a log-precision Transformer with constant depth, constant number of attention heads, and $O(n^k)$ hidden dimension that can complete Single-Shape-Multi-Num Extraction defined in~\Cref{def:multi-num-extraction} for directed graphs $G=(V,E)$ ($|V|=n$) and $G'=(V',E')$ ($|V'|=k$).